pblux/n8n-workflows-library/README.md

 Handles human handoff using Chatwoot.
 When a message is flagged as human-intended:

-- Tags the conversation with `human-temp`
+- Tags the conversation with `human-pause`
 - Pauses bot interaction for 15 minutes
 - Resumes once the tag is removed